-- Development designed to incorporate climate resilience measures including passive solar gains to maximise natural daylight and natural ventilation to minimise the risk of overheating. - Development designed to prioritise sustainable and active modes of travel including walking and cycling (See Transport Statement and Framework Travel Plan for further details): - The Development will include potential pedestrian and cycle routes through the site, linking the site to the key services and facilities available in Banbury. - Cycle parking will be provided at a level of at least one space per one bed dwellings and at least two spaces per dwelling of two or more bedrooms. - To further promote sustainable travel each household will be provided with a Travel Welcome Pack.
-The pack will contain a high-quality map of the area, showing cycle, walking and public transport routes, and up-to-date timetables for local bus and connecting train services.
+- Development designed to incorporate climate resilience measures including passive solar gains to maximise natural daylight and natural ventilation to minimise the risk of overheating. - Development designed to prioritise sustainable and active modes of travel including walking and cycling (See Transport Statement and Framework Travel Plan for further details): - The Development will include potential pedestrian and cycle routes through the site, linking the site to the existing residential area to the immediate north; providing access through to the Stratfield Brake sports ground to the south. - Facilitating access via a new accessible bridge over the Oxford Canal to the west. - Cycle parking will be provided at a level of at least one space per one bed dwellings and at least two spaces per dwelling of two or more bedrooms. - To further promote sustainable travel each household will be provided with a Travel Welcome Pack.
+The pack will contain a high-quality map of the area, showing cycle, walking and public transport routes, and up-to-date timetables for local bus and connecting train services. - Electric Vehicle Charging The development will include provision for electric vehicle charging, details of which will be agreed with the Local Planning Authority (LPA). - Specification of water efficient fittings to reduce water consumption to 110 litres per person per day through measures including incorporation into the design of dual flush WCs, water meters, low flow fittings and where appropriate, water efficient equipment. - Development of new homes in Flood Zone 1 and provision of a surface water drainage system designed to manage a 1 in 100 annual probability plus 40% climate change rainfall event.
+The detention basin will be in the form of a habitat which will provide landscape and